Summer in Vermont: 13 Dreamy Destinations

 Woodstock

 Another smaller town in Vermont is Woodstock.
-Like Middlebury, it’s located pretty centrally in the state.
-While the most popular time of year to visit Woodstock is in the fall for the foliage, you can experience the local culture of this small town without the crowds by visiting during the summer.
+While this is one of those VT towns that are very, very popular in the fall, you can experience the local culture and summer scenery of this small town without the crowds by visiting before then!

 What to do in Woodstock